powered by FreeFind

 The remains are on private property, just a short distance from the box's original location.

-Just behind the building on the left, I found this overgrown footpath, probably an iron deck bridge crossed here.
+Just behind the building on the left, in above photo, I found this overgrown footpath, probably an iron deck bridge crossed here.

 Photographed from my mates barge.
-Found this bit of bridge on the north embankment by accident.
+Found this bit of bridge on the north embankment of the river Calder.

-This is the the only bit of evidence I've seen on the industrial estate.
+This is the the only bit of evidence I've found in this area.

 No evidence of bridges over Wakefield road.